Easthy/infomat/README.md

-# This application is a website displayed in the interface of an information terminal https://github.com/Easthy/terminal
+# This application is a website displayed in the interface of the information terminal https://github.com/Easthy/terminal